TonyTomeyJose-coder/Embedded-Project/README.md

-# Automated Flora Monitor System
-- Includes the main file and an image of the super loop.
+# Soil and Environment Telemetry